 Avoiding Emotional Attachment

-Flipping real estate in Ohio and Southern California is a numbers game plain and simple.
+Flipping real estate in Ohio and California is a numbers game plain and simple.
 This is not a property you are keeping for the long term, so don’t fall in love with the house.
 Make upgrades to increase the value, but don’t spend an irrational amount of money picking out fixtures, countertops, or other cosmetic items.
 By incorporating your taste too much, you could even turn some buyers off to the house.
 Stick with neutral tones, simple, yet classy fixtures, and keep your costs low whenever possible.

 Know How To Sell The Neighborhood

 If you live in the area, you will already know a good deal about the neighborhood and local market.
 However, if you aren’t exactly a local, learning about the neighborhood perks will help you in selling the house.
 Hype up popular restaurants in the area, the good schools, the ease of transportation, and future growth plans.
 Learning about these sorts of things may persuade a buyer to buy, even if they weren’t blown away by the current look of the house.